 Discover Wild Nature Parks in Sonoma County

-Sonoma County is home to more than 50 regional parks and 11 state parks, from Gualala in the north to Bodega Bay in the south, and from the Pacific Ocean in the west to Sonoma Valley in the east.
+Sonoma County, California, is home to more than 50 regional parks and 11 state parks, from the scenic village of Gualala in the north to the seaside town of Bodega Bay in the south, and from the majestic Pacific Ocean in the west to the lush Sonoma Valley in the east.

 The trees line the mountain ridge at Austin Creek State Recreation Area, Guerneville